 A dermal piercing also known as microdermal piercing or a single piercing, is a piercing, which is located on a flat surface of the body and is held with a dermal anchor installed under the skin.
-This gives the appearance to have small pearls on the skin surface.
+This gives the appearance of small pearls on the skin surface.

 What Jewelry Material Is Used for Dermal Piercings?